People with stage 2 breast cancer have cancer cells in their breast tissue, nearby lymph nodes, or both.

 In this system, T describes tumor size, N describes the presence of cancer cells in the lymph nodes, and M describes whether or not the cancer has spread to other areas of the body.

-Here are the possible classifications for tumor size (T):
+The classifications for tumor size (T) are:

 - TX: Healthcare professionals cannot measure primary tumor size.

 - T0: Healthcare professionals cannot find a tumor.

 - T1: The tumor is smaller than 2 centimeters (cm).